cbueth/infomeasure/docs/guide/mutual_information/kraskov_stoegbauer_grassberger.md

 For interaction information, the above formula is extended in the sum, and $\psi(N)$ is multiplied by $(1-m)$, with the number of RVs $m$.

 To demonstrate this MI, we generate a multivariate Gaussian distribution with two dimensions.
-The data is centered around the origin and has a correlation coefficient of $\rho = 0.5$.
+The data is centred around the origin and has a correlation coefficient of $\rho = 0.5$.
 For Gaussian random variables, we know the analytical MI is given by:

 $$